turbot/steampipe-mod-aws-thrifty/thrifty/docs/stale_data.md

 This dashboard answers the following questions:

-- What CloudWatch log groups do not have any retention period enabled?
+- What resources do not have data retention period defined?
-- What DynamoDB tables have stale data?
-- What EBS snapshots, RDS snapshots and Redshift snapshots are no longer required?
+- What resource snapshots are no longer required?
-- What S3 buckets do not have any associated lifecycle policies?
+- What resources do not have any associated lifecycle policies?

 ## Variables